aplteam/Cider/docs/Cider-User-Guide.md

 This can be achieved by assigning the name of a function to `init`.
 This must again be relative to the root of your project.

-Notes:

-* The function should not return a result.
+The function should not return a result.
 If it does anyway it should be shy.
 Any result would be ignored.
-* The function must be either monadic or niladic.
-If it is monadic then `⍬` is passed as the right argument.

-  What is passed as the right argument might well change in a future release.

-Note that you can access the configuration data of the project from within your initialisation function by questioning the `CiderConfig` namespace.
+Such a function may be niladic, monadic, ambivalent or dyadic:

+* A non-niladic function receives a namespace with the project configuration as right argument
+* An ambivalent or dyadic function receives a path as left argument: this is the home folder of the project

 #### 9. Executing user-specific code